miafranks/general_protocols/Phosphate_Assay.md

 Murphy and Riley (1962) A Modified Single Solution Method for the Determination of Phosphate in Natural Waters.
 Analytica Chimica Acta 27(1962)31-36.

-pandoc Phosphate_Assay.md -o NPhosphate_Assay.pdf --pdf-engine=lualatex -V geometry:margin=1in
+pandoc Phosphate_Assay.md -o Phosphate_Assay.pdf --pdf-engine=lualatex -V geometry:margin=1in

 ### Materials
 * 15 mL centrifuge tubes (10 for standard curve + # of samples)